jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 - Added NW jam kitchen (only with DLC `Tourist Season`)

 ## Credits

+Thanks to Lordy for the milking palour model.

 Thanks to HeroOfOlympus, darknesswei, mfuegar, DrD_AVEL for the translations!